Roadside Agility Exercises

 • uncoordinated movements and an uneven gait;

-In many cases, the arresting officer will recite exactly the same observations in every single case in which he makes an arrest for DUI.
+In many cases, the arresting officer will recite the same observations in every single case.
 In fact, the officer will often recite the initial observations using exactly the same language in exactly the same order each time.
+For example, the officer might write in every report that he observed: “The driver had glassy, bloodshot, watery eyes, slurred speech, an odor of alcoholic beverage, and was unsteady on his feet.”

 Types of Field Sobriety Exercises Used in Florida